Skip links and keyboard navigation

 Navigating your career in procurement

-Procurement careers within the Queensland Government are diverse, and the way we navigate our career paths has changed.
+Procurement careers within the Queensland Government are diverse, and the way you navigate your career has undergone a transformation.
+Today your career trajectory is in your hands.

 You need to be both proactive and courageous to build the skills for a successful career in procurement.